 Why customer loyalty programs are essential for holiday marketing

 Effective loyalty programs increase customer retention, boost sales and improve buyer satisfaction.
-Enterprise leaders can use big data technology to personalize loyalty offers and increase the likelihood that consumers will return to use their points.
+Enterprise leaders can use big data technology to personalize loyalty offers and increase the likelihood that customers will return to use their points.

 In the future, blockchain technology could completely disrupt the current loyalty program paradigm.
 Currently, brands incur considerable expenses to store collected loyalty program data.
 However, blockchain may provide a solution for verifying, storing and securing brand loyalty information at a fraction of what it traditionally costs to manage these campaigns.

-Here are five reasons why brand loyalty building during the holidays is smart and essential.
+Here are five reasons why building brand loyalty during the holidays is smart and essential.

 3. Consumers love loyalty programs.

-4. They are a great way to boost brand recognition.
+4. Loyalty programs boost brand recognition.

-5. Loyalty programs have a successful track record.
+5. Loyalty programs have successful track records.